 Ms. Jonas graduated from the High School of Performing Arts and Sarah Lawrence College, earned her MSW from Yeshiva University, and was a practicing psychotherapist.
 She was awarded an honorary Doctor of Humane Letters from Frontier Nursing University.

-Jeannie lives in NYC with her husband Peter Bokor, and happily welcomes home their two college-age daughters when vacations and work schedules allow!
+Jeannie lives in NYC with her husband Peter Bokor, and happily welcomes home their two adult daughters (Sophie, Carleton College, 2018 & Livia, Yale University, 2020).

 Internationally known for her research in preventing and treating hypertension and its complications, Dr. Martha Hill is widely recognized for her NIH-sponsored research, including “Comprehensive HBP Care for Young Urban Black Men,” “Barriers to HBP Care and Control in Black South Africans,” and “Research Training in Health Disparities in Underserved Populations.”
 Dr. Hill’s specialty is integrating patient, provider and system level interventions to improve care and outcomes for vulnerable and underserved populations.
 She boasts particular expertise in methodologies for assessing and improving adherence to medications and other treatment recommendations.